Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is September 18, 1863.

 Location.
 34° 55.786′ N, 85° 13.196′ W. Marker is near Fort Oglethorpe, Georgia, in Catoosa County.
-Marker is on Reeds Bridge Road east of Canon Drive, on the right when traveling east.
+It is on Reeds Bridge Road east of Canon Drive, on the right when traveling east.
 The marker is located outside of the Chickamauga Battlefield NMP along Reeds Bridge Road just west of the Chickamauga Creek.
 Touch for map.
 Marker is in this post office area: Fort Oglethorpe GA 30742, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-86th Illinois Infantry (here, next to this marker); 2nd Illinois Light Artillery (a few steps from this marker); 85th Illinois Infantry (within shouting distance of this marker); Reed's Bridge (approx. 0.2 miles away); Minty's Cavalry Brigade (approx. half a mile away); Johnson's Provisional Division (approx. half a mile away); Dibrell's Brigade (approx. half a mile away); 7th Pennsylvania Cavalry (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: 86th Illinois Infantry (here, next to this marker); 2nd Illinois Light Artillery (a few steps from this marker); 85th Illinois Infantry (within shouting distance of this marker); Reed's Bridge (approx. 0.2 miles away); Minty's Cavalry Brigade (approx. half a mile away); Johnson's Provisional Division (approx. half a mile away); Dibrell's Brigade (approx. half a mile away); 7th Pennsylvania Cavalry (approx. half a mile away).
 Touch for a list and map of all markers in Fort Oglethorpe.

 Paid Advertisement